exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 `Documentation <https://www.php.net/manual/en/language.enumerations.php>`__

-See also `5 Pitfalls of Upgrade to Native PHP Enums and How to Avoid Them <https://tomasvotruba.com/blog/five-pitfalls-of-upgrade-to-native-php-enums-and-how-to-avoid-them/>`_, `Enumerations in PHP <https://www.delftstack.com/howto/php/php-enum/>`_
+See also `Enumerations in PHP <https://www.delftstack.com/howto/php/php-enum/>`_, `5 Pitfalls of Upgrade to Native PHP Enums and How to Avoid Them <https://tomasvotruba.com/blog/five-pitfalls-of-upgrade-to-native-php-enums-and-how-to-avoid-them/>`_, `On the use of enums <https://peakd.com/hive-168588/@crell/on-the-use-of-enums>`_

 Related : :ref:`enum-case<enum-case>`